PM Urges Cabinet Members To Keep Contributing Towards Economic Stability, Prosperity - UrduPoint

 The same party was out to create chaos in the country and inviting foreigners to interfere into the internal matters of the country, he added.

-Khawaja Asif said their government had provided a hope to the people and said that they would overcome all the challenges.
+Khawaja Asif said their government had provided a hope to the people and added that they would overcome all the challenges.

 Minister for Planning Ahsan Iqbal expressed the confidence that with continuation of Uraan Pakistan, they would achieve the roadmap with five corridors of growth under the guidance of the prime minister.